-Global Distribution Services: standard limit of liability of fifty cents ($0.50 USD) per pound up to a maximum of fifty U.S. dollars ($50.00 USD) per lot.
+Global Distribution Services: standard limit of liability of fifty cents ($0.50 USD) per pound up to a maximum of fifty U.S. dollars ($50.00 USD) per lot or the actual value of each piece of any Goods lost, damaged or destroyed, whichever is less.

 International Freight/Air Services: standard limit of liability of twenty-two Special Drawing Rights (22 SDRs) per kilo.